CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Methodology

-Existing work \cite{chen2023teaching, jiang2023selfevolve} typically emphasizes correction of errors identified during the refinement process.
+Existing work \cite{chen2023teaching, jiang2023selfevolve} typically emphasizes the correctness of errors identified during the refinement process.
 However, we observe that refining code that produces error-free outputs is equally crucial during the refinement process.
-Therefore, we introduce correction testing in \refsec{sec:correctness_testing}.
+Therefore, we introduce correctness testing in \refsec{sec:correctness_testing}.
 Additionally, we propose methods for the generation of test cases and serialization of inputs and outputs during the refinement process.